A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 The trusts we design for our clients.

-Every trust serves a different purpose.
-Some solve probate and privacy.
-Others solve estate tax, creditor protection, or multi-generational wealth transfer.
-We match the structure to your situation — not the other way around.
+Every trust serves a different purpose — probate, tax, creditor protection, or multi-generational transfer.
+We match the structure to your situation.

 01 / REVOCABLE LIVING TRUSTS